Short URL: http://tnot.es/usPA

 of Independence, Erie, Gettysburg, Golden Triangle, Harrisburg, Lancaster County, Map of Pennsylvania, Pennsylvania Municipalities, Pennsylvania Travel Guides, Philadelphia,

-Weather - Pennsylvania
+About Pennsylvania - Pennsylvania

 Find out more about Pennsylvania before you travel there.
-Order tourist brochures and look

 As the second state to enter the union, the people of Pennsylvania

 played a major role in creating the United States of America and its ideals.

 Constitution (1787) were drawn up and signed in the state, at Philadelphia.

 Government office is in Harrisburg, as is the United States Naval

 Supply Depot, and the United States Army War College.